Multisensory Teaching Accommodates the 12 Ways of Learning

 Indirect Experience Learners:

-Process information information through demonstrations or vicarious learning.
+Process information through demonstrations or vicarious learning.

 Direct Experience Learners:

-Process information by encountering practicing and interacting with what they are learning.
+Process information by encountering, practicing, and interacting with what they are learning.

 Rhythmic Melodic Learners: